 Stress Fractures: Stress fractures in the heel can occur as a result of high intensity or repetitive impact forces such as running long distances.
 People with low bone density or other medical conditions may also sustain heel bone stress fractures.

 Signs and Symptoms

 Signs and symptoms can be very similar for all the above-mentioned types of heel pain.
 Subtle differences in the presentation and history of the problem help the podiatrist distinguish one from the other.
 A classic complaint associated with plantar fasciitis/fasciosis/heel spurs is called post-static dyskinesia, where there is a sharp pain in the bottom of the heel for the first few steps taken in the morning, or after sitting/lying down for a while.

 Heel Pain requires accurate diagnosis, as management will vary substantially depending on the underlying cause of the pain.

-At Ned Buckley Podiatry, we offer the following treatment for heel pain:
+Dr Buckley offers the following treatment for heel pain.